Is Illegal Street Racing a Problem in Oregon?

 Street racing is not just a southern problem.
 In fact, Arizona ranks second and California ranks third for states in which drivers receive the most street racing citations.
 Nationally, out of every 100,000 drivers, nine have received a street racing citation.

-And while Oregon does not rank in the top 10, there are still reasons to be concerned.
-Below are just a few street racing incidents recently making headlines in Oregon:
+And while Oregon does not rank in the top 10, there are still reasons to be concerned about Oregon street racing.
+Below are just a few street racing incidents from the last few years in the state:

 - In December 2015, a 65-year-old woman was killed when two motorcycles involved in a street race struck her car.

 - In January 2016, a 20-year-old motorcycle driver died when he crashed into another motorcycle he was racing.

 - In March 2016, a 26-year-old passenger in a street race died in a crash.

 - In April 2017, a motorcycle racer crashed and died.

 - In May 2019, three men were arrested after engaging in street racing on I-84.
 Officers said they were doing donuts on the interstate.